 Baie James Éléonore Project – 100% Midland

-The Éléonore project, which encompasses the Éléonore Centre and West properties, is constituted of a total of 327 claims covering 172 square kilometres, and is located approximately 30 kilometres southwest from and in a geological environment similar to Goldcorp Inc.’s Éléonore deposit.
+The Éléonore project, which encompasses the Éléonore Centre and West properties, is constituted of a total of 327 claims covering 172 square kilometres, and is located approximately 30 kilometers southwest from and in a geological environment similar to Goldcorp Inc.’s Éléonore deposit.
 This world-class gold deposit contains reserves of 4.97 Moz Au (proven and probable categories), combined measured and indicated resources of 1.06 Moz Au and inferred resources estimated at 2.80 Moz Au, for a total of 8.83 Moz of gold.
 (Source: Goldcorp press release dated February 19, 2015).

 Prospecting conducted by Midland from 2009 to 2014 on the Éléonore Centre property identified the presence of several gold showings associated with quartz-tourmaline pyrite bearing veinlets occurring in sheared metasediments, as well as mafic and felsic metavolcanics which returned up to 18.8 g/t Au.
 In addition, the 2013 ground induced polarisation (“IP”) survey identified many north-south trending IP anomalies and several remain unexplained.
 The 2011 soil geochemistry survey allowed the delineation of a series of As-Cu-Sb anomalies clustered along a north-south-trending axis.
 The 2014 airborne high definition magnetic survey also identified the presence of an important north-south oriented structure associated with several gold showings and soil anomalies.

-Ground-based IP and magnetic surveys totalling 31.5 kilometres were completed in the eastern part of the Eleonore Centre property.
+Ground-based IP and magnetic surveys totalling 31.5 kilometers were completed in the eastern part of the Eleonore Centre property.
 This survey completes and expands the coverage of the 2013 survey, in which several gold showings were uncovered by Midland (Golden Gun and Golden Gun South showings).
 The final results of the surveys are pending.
-The IP and magnetic surveys totalling 31.5 kilometres were designed to locate sulphide-rich gold targets that will be investigated during the upcoming summer exploration program, which will include stripping, channel sampling and prospecting work.
+The IP and magnetic surveys totalling 31.5 kilometers were designed to locate sulphide-rich gold targets that will be investigated during the upcoming summer exploration program, which will include stripping, channel sampling and prospecting work.

 Platinum group elements (“PGE”) project in the Labrador Trough, Quebec